RRZE-HPC/DisCostiC-Sim/README.md

 **RECV operation**:thought_balloon:
 The currently running process receives the operation object or array from the process listed as "operation.target".
- Debug why the discostic Irecv and Recv have a BLOCKING mode_t value.

 <table>
 <tr>